cpp

 Function calls

-When calling a function we pass an argument by either value or reference.
-Also, a function can return its result by either value or reference.
-There are no other ways of passing an argument or returning a value.
+A function accepts an argument by either value or reference.
+Also, a function returns its result by either value or reference.
+There are no other ways of accepting an argument or returning a value.

-If a function parameter is of a non-reference type, we say that a function takes an argument by value, or that we pass an argument to a function by value.
-In legacy C++, a nonreference parameter was initialized by copying the argument value into the parameter.
+If a function parameter is of a non-reference type, we say that a function accepts (or takes) an argument by value, or that we pass an argument to a function by value.
+In legacy C++, a non-reference parameter was initialized always by copying the argument value into the parameter.
+In modern C++, that copying might be gone (because of the materialization) or replaced with moving.

 void foo(A a)